-Martin Wainstein is a resident fellow at the Yale Center for Business and the Environment, where he leads the research efforts behind the Yale Open Innovation Lab.
-Martin held appointments at the Yale Department of Electrical Engineering, the Tsai Center for Innovative Thinking at Yale, and is a research affiliate at the Digital Currency Initiative of the MIT Media Lab.
+Martin Wainstein leads the research efforts behind the Yale Open Innovation Lab.
+Martin held appointments at the Yale Department of Electrical Engineering, the Tsai Center for Innovative Thinking at Yale, The Yale Cenrer for Business and the Environment and is a research affiliate at the Digital Currency Initiative of the MIT Media Lab.
 He is the founder of the Open Earth Foundation, a research and deployment non-profit focusing on digital innovations and open collaborations around planetary-scale projects such as Open Climate.
 He is the chair of the Hyperledger Climate Action and Accounting SIG at the Linux Foundation, and actively advises deep tech startups such as the Spatial Web, Verses, and Raise Green.

 If he is not thinking about the planet, new social startups, and the evolution of humankind, he is probably on top of a surfboard, snowboard, kitesurf, or wakeboard.
 He likes to communicate his ideas through graphic design and visual art.
 Learn more at openlab.yale.edu or martinwainstein.com